Automattic/jetpack/docs/rest-api.md

 Activate several modules at a time by their slug

+**Note**: Try to not rely hard on this endpoint.
+Activation and deactivation of modules is also possible via the settings endpoint.
+And it may come in handy to use the settings endpoint instead as you can turn on a module and update settings related to that module at the same time in a single request.

 **Body parameters**

 * `modules`: {Array} An array of strings of identifiers of the modules to activate